UNSW-Data-Soc/unsw-data-soc.github.io/_posts/2021-04-08-data-bias-and-mitigation.md

 excerpt_separator: <!--more-->
 ---

-# Bias in data and models, and their mitigation techniques

-## Intro

 Given their predictive accuracy and ease of creation, models trained on massive amounts of data are everywhere, and are increasingly used to inform important decisions.
 How much your insurance premium costs, whether you get a home loan or how much your next plane ticket costs are reduced to mathematical functions.
 They input your personal data as parameters and spit out a final value which guides the decision.

 <!--more-->